 1. As per Statista, there will be 4.9 billion mobile users all over the world by the year 2018 and it is also estimated that 2.5 billion out of them will be a smartphone user.
 This means over half of mobile users are smartphone users.
 India is reported to have 530 million smartphone users by the year 2018.

 2. The Asia Pacific is the core region of growth of mobile subscribers.
 India and China together count for 1 billion mobile subscribers currently and both of these countries will account for nearly 50% of mobile subscriber growth from 2017-2020.
 Guess, this is due to the affordable mobiles from local manufacturers like Oppo, Xiaomi and etc.

-4. Digital usage has reached to 5.7 hours per day in 2017.
+4. Digital usage reached 5.7 hours per day in 2017.
 Mobile now represents almost 2 out of 3 digital media minutes.
-Mobile usage has increased from .3 hours in 2008 to 3.1 hours in 2017 and it is going to increase, looking at the addiction of mobile, people are having now.
+Mobile usage has increased from .3 hours in 2008 to 3.1 hours in 2017 and it is going to increase, looking at the addiction to mobile, people are having now.

 1. Restaurants – 88%

 3. Media and entertainment – 80%